Dr Callum Walker

 Profile

-I joined the University of Leeds as a Lecturer in Translation Technology in September 2020, having previously taught computer-assisted translation technology, project management, and specialised translation (French>English and Russian>English) in various forms at Durham University (2012–2020), University College London (2018–2019), and Goldsmiths College University of London (2020).
-I was also an Honorary Research Fellow in Translation Studies at University College London in 2019–2021.
+I joined the University of Leeds in September 2020, having previously taught computer-assisted translation technology, project management, and specialised translation (French>English and Russian>English) in various forms at Durham University (2012–2020), University College London (2018–2019), and Goldsmiths College University of London (2020).

-I obtained my PhD in Translation Studies from University College London in 2018.
-Concurrently with my PhD studies and teaching activities, I worked as a freelance translator (beginning in 2009), specialising in legal, business and financial translations from French and Russian into English, as well as managing translations in other language pairs and domains through a wide network of linguists.
+I obtained my PhD in Translation Studies from University College London.
+Until 2024, I worked initially full-time, and later part-time (concurrently with my academic work) as a freelance translator (beginning in 2009), specialising in legal, business and financial translations from French and Russian into English, as well as managing translations in other language pairs and domains through a wide network of linguists.

 I am a Chartered Linguist and Member of the Chartered Institute of Linguists (CIOL, UK) as well as a qualified Member of the Institute of Translation and Interpreting (ITI, UK), and have also carried out consultancy work for the CIOL in connection with the PG Diploma in Translation.